 The Rev Collaborates with International Publisher Founded by and for Student Creatives

-Russell Sage College’s student-run literary journal The Rev (formerly The Russell Sage Review) is working with CreativityUnleashed to produce publications with Haringey Unchained, a magazine founded by students at Haringey Sixth Form College (H6) in London.
+Russell Sage College’s student-run literary journal The Rev (formerly The Russell Sage Review) formed a partnership with CreativityUnleashed in 2020 to produce a publication with Haringey Unchained, the magazine founded by students at Haringey Sixth Form College (H6) in London.

 CreativityUnleashed, made up of H6 students and alumni, partners with secondary schools and universities to showcase creative talent among students and to advocate for arts in education.

 The Rev/CreativityUnleashed partnership includes online creativity workshops — presented by students and arts professionals — for the H6 and Sage communities.
 Spoken word poet Joseph Unadike, H6 alumna Lina Charki, Atlanta-based professional photographer Patrick Heagney, and film writer and director TJ Volgare have given workshops.

 Student editorial boards brainstorm and share resources as they solicit submissions from workshop participants and other Sage and H6 students, faculty and staff; develop creative concepts; curate content; and manage vendors for online and print editions of their publication.

 “This project develops skill sets for students preparing for the world of work,” said Angie Smith, faculty advisor to The Rev. “In addition to doing their own writing, students will gain experience leading workshops and contributing to a creative team to produce and promote the magazine itself.”
 She said the programming will complement Sage’s literature and writing curriculums while offering a creative outlet for all majors.